 If you are interested in a guided trip, you can book online at http://www.fishingguidenow.com/bookonline.cfm?guideID=2

-I'm booked solid for the spawn this year.
 But I have quite a few cancellations every year and I have a short waiting list yet.
 If you are interested in fishing the spawn, send me an email and I'll try to fit you in.
+I have a few openings in the latter part of May and a bunch of openings in June, which is the best month for night fishing.
+I expect the night fishing to be much better than the last couple of years because of the comeback that the grass is making.

 Here are a few of the things that I plan to use it for: